 - Practical Nurse Exit Option: Students may complete the first year of the A.A.S.
 Nursing Program and NUR 169 to receive a certificate and be eligible to apply to take the Licensed Practical Nurse examination, NCLEX-PN.

-- Dual Enrollment Program: While taking courses at FRCC toward your A.A.S. in Nursing you can take online courses from Beth-El College of Nursing and Health Sciences at the University of Colorado-Colorado Springs (UCCS) that count toward obtaining a BSN.
-For more information, visit the UCCS Nursing website.
+- While taking courses at FRCC toward your A.A.S. in Nursing you can take online courses from Beth-El College of Nursing and Health Sciences at the University of Colorado-Colorado Springs (UCCS) that count toward obtaining a BSN.
+For more information, visit the UCCS website.

 Front Range Community College has adopted standards for admission, progression and graduation of all Nursing Program students in clinical courses involving direct client care.
 Candidates for these degrees must be able to meet these required minimum standards for successful completion of degree requirements.

-- It is highly recommended you meet with the Allied Health and Nursing Advisor, Laura Roecker, to plan your program of study.
+It is highly recommended you meet with the Allied Health and Nursing Advisor to plan your program of study.
+Learn more about the nursing program admissions process

 The Westminster Campus Nursing Program curriculum organizing framework describes the concepts, beliefs and philosophy upon which the nursing curriculum is organized and developed.